LeonKni/java-spring-crud-app/README.md

     * Install Java 7+
     * Install Apache Tomcat web server locally

-* Database configuration: app will be connect to a hosted MYSQL database
+* Database configuration: app will be connect to a hosted MYSQL database on Google Cloud SQL.

 * How to run tests:
     * Gradle script executes tests by default when building project